 Driftwood Light Show began in 2015 with a single strand of LED lights around a door frame.
 We have now grown to more than 4,400 individual pixels, spread across multiple props.
 These props include a 16' tree, a 5 by 6 foot pixel matrix, and more.
-All of our lights run from a single Raspberry Pi connected to a controller.
+All of our lights run from a single Raspberry Pi connected to a controller and the music is transmitted via radio on 89.7 FM.

 What do all those numbers mean?
 Each light that you see is called a pixel and each pixel has 3 LEDs, one red, one green, and one blue.
 These LEDs are referred to as channels.
 That means there are 3 channels for each pixel.
 Each pixel can be any combination of red, green, and blue, resulting in 16 million possible colors to choose from.
 A single universe of data can control up to 510 channels*, or 170 pixels.
 We only use one controller in our show, but the controller is actually capable of controlling 64 universes of data.
 That means our one controller can handle 32,640 channels of data, or 10,880 pixels!